sensu/sensu-opsgenie-handler/README.md

 To configure OpsGenie Sensu Integration follow these first part in [OpsGenie Docs][5].

-**Note 1:** Make sure to set the `OPSGENIE_AUTHTOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
+**Note:** Make sure to set the `OPSGENIE_AUTHTOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
 Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
 The `--auth` argument is provided as an override primarily for testing purposes.

-**Note 2:** With the message being a template, be aware that OpsGenie uses that as the key for an event, if you include an item in the message template that may change (such as .Check.Output) between event creation and resolution, it could cause a mismatch and the event will not resolve.

 #### To use Opsgenie Priority